 If your roof is new, then you can do these procedures below:

 - Grab plywood and install it as the roof sheathing.
-Make sure to place it perpendicular to the joists and fasten the plywood with some roofing nails.
+Place it perpendicular to the joists and fasten the plywood with some roofing nails.

 - Prepare your building paper, and place layer by layer over the sheathes.
 Make it overlap by around six inches.
 To fasten it, you can staple or use nails.
 The building paper will help you protect the sheathes from moisture and leaking.

-- Over the roof surface, install the rigid foam insulation you have already prepared.
-You can place them close together, yet don’t make it overlap each other.
+- Over the roof surface, particularly if it’s a standing seam metal roof, install the foam board insulation you have already prepared.
+You can place them close together yet ensure they don’t overlap each other to maintain effective insulation.

 - After you’ve done the placing, use duct tape to seal the seams.
 This will make sure no leaks or moisture will get through the foam.